Top 7 Common Resume Mistakes to Avoid in 2021

-A resume acts as a snapshot of your professional life, and it can take mere seconds for it to be discarded if it fails to impress the person reading it.
+A resume acts as a snapshot of your professional life, and it can take mere seconds for it to be discarded.
+Common resume mistakes will fail to impress the person reading it.

-It is vital to be aware of what the key elements in a successful resume are, so that you can concentrate on honing your writing skills in these areas, before addressing other elements such as layout and design.
+It is vital to be aware of what the key elements in a successful resume are.
+This so that you can concentrate on honing your writing skills in these areas.
+This should be done before addressing other elements such as layout and design.

 If you wish to hear back from prospective employers regarding your application, you need to make sure that these details are not neglected.

-Your resume is an opportunity to show prospective employers that you have the required language skills to be able to make a contribution to their business.
+Your resume is an opportunity to show prospective employers that you have the required language skills.

 Spelling and grammar errors are the fastest way to have your application rejected.

 Make use of a spellchecker, re-read your document carefully and ask someone else to read it as well.

 A concisely-written resume that is easy to follow will leave the reader wanting to know more about its author.
 By the same token, including irrelevant details and filling up space for the sake of it will lead the recruiter to think that your application lacks substance.

 Try to keep your resume to no more than two to three pages.
 Be sure to highlight your most relevant achievements and skills as well!
 But make sure ensuring these match the key selection criteria mentioned in the position description.